-Effective cleaning removes bacteria on hands, equipment and surfaces, helping to stop harmful bacteria from spreading onto food.
+Effective cleaning removes bacteria on hands, equipment and surfaces.
+This helps to stop harmful bacteria and viruses from spreading onto food.

-Wash hands before you prepare, cook or eat food, where possible with warm soapy water.
-If it's not possible to wash your hands (for example at a picnic), use hand sanitising wipes or gels to disinfect them.
+You should wash your hands before you prepare, cook or eat food.
+Where possible you should wash your hands with warm soapy water.
+If you're in a situation where it's not possible to wash your hands, for example at a picnic, you can use hand-sanitising wipes or gels to disinfect them before handling food.

 - work surfaces

 You are not actually killing the bacteria when you wash in this way.
 To kill the bacteria you need to wash the surfaces at temperatures above 70°C and maintain that temperature for some time.
 This temperature is too hot for your hands without the risk of serious scalding.